Kohlberg Kravis Roberts & Co. L.P. (NYSE:KKR) Reaches New 1-Year High at $69.49

 Analyst Upgrades and Downgrades

 A number of research analysts recently commented on KKR shares.
-Morgan Stanley boosted their price target on Kohlberg Kravis Roberts & Co.
-L.P. from $63.00 to $65.00 and gave the stock an “equal weight” rating in a report on Wednesday, October 18th.
-Barclays upped their price objective on Kohlberg Kravis Roberts & Co.
-L.P. from $73.00 to $82.00 and gave the stock an “overweight” rating in a report on Friday, September 22nd.
-Wolfe Research assumed coverage on Kohlberg Kravis Roberts & Co.
-L.P. in a report on Wednesday, October 4th.
-They set an “outperform” rating and a $75.00 price objective on the stock.
+Keefe, Bruyette & Woods boosted their price target on Kohlberg Kravis Roberts & Co.
+L.P. from $71.00 to $76.00 and gave the stock an “outperform” rating in a report on Tuesday, August 8th.
+Deutsche Bank Aktiengesellschaft decreased their price objective on Kohlberg Kravis Roberts & Co.
+L.P. from $75.00 to $72.00 and set a “buy” rating on the stock in a report on Wednesday, October 11th.
+StockNews.com raised Kohlberg Kravis Roberts & Co.
+L.P. from a “sell” rating to a “hold” rating in a report on Friday, November 10th.
 BMO Capital Markets upped their price objective on Kohlberg Kravis Roberts & Co.
 L.P. from $72.00 to $74.00 and gave the stock an “outperform” rating in a report on Tuesday, August 8th.
 Finally, Piper Sandler upped their price objective on Kohlberg Kravis Roberts & Co.
 L.P. from $59.00 to $70.00 and gave the stock an “overweight” rating in a report on Tuesday, August 8th.
 Two research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company’s stock.
 According to MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus target price of $73.86.

 Read Our Latest Research Report on Kohlberg Kravis Roberts & Co.
 L.P.